Natalie Frank has a Ph.D. in clinical psychology and is Managing Editor for Novellas & Serials at LVP Publishers.

 Henry Goddard: Eugenics and Ellis Island

-Goddard's results suggested that of the immigrants he tested, 80% of the Hungarians, 79% of the Italians, 87% of the Russians, and 83% of the Jews were feeble-minded as indicated by intelligence testing.
+Goddard's results suggested that, of the immigrants he tested, 80% of the Hungarians, 79% of the Italians, 87% of the Russians, and 83% of the Jews were feeble-minded as indicated by intelligence testing.
 However, he ignored several crucial problems with his findings.
-Specifically he dismissed the fact that most of these individuals didn't speak English, that they were exhausted from a long and arduous journey, and that the Americanized Standford Binet was culturally biased.
-Goddard stood by his results and published his findings (Gould 1981).
-In an era when large numbers of immigrants were seeking asylum, these findings did not help growing American prejudice against those who were foreign born.
+Specifically, he dismissed the fact that most of these individuals didn't speak English, that they were exhausted from a long and arduous journey, and that the Americanized Standford Binet was culturally biased.
+Goddard stood by his results and published his findings (Gould, 1981).
+In an era when large numbers of immigrants were seeking asylum, these findings did not help the growing American prejudice against those who were foreign-born.

 Robert Yerkes: Army Alpha, Army Beta and Eugenics

 Administered to 1.75 million army recruits, data from the Army Alpha and Beta tests were used as evidence that feeblemindedness was based in large part on differences between races.
-While the average white American scored 13, which was at the top of the range defining "moron", differences in intelligence could be defined in immigrants by their point of origin.
+While the average White American scored 13, which was at the top of the range defining "moron", differences in intelligence could be defined in immigrants by their point of origin.
 The average score of immigrants from Northern and Western Europe was 11.34, while the average score for those from the Slavic nation of Eastern Europe was 11.01, and the immigrants from Southern Europe averaged 10.74.
-However, the lowest scores were for Black American men who averaged 10.4.
+However, the lowest scores were for Black American men, who averaged 10.4.
 Yerkes pointed out this average was considerably lower than the average for White Americans and even for immigrants from other countries (Brigham, 1923).
-He conveniently ignored the fact that the average for white American men fell within the range, which was designated as, “Moron,” a designation indicating lower than average intelligence.
-Instead, Yerkes used this finding as support for his premise that,, as a race, blacks were significantly less intelligent that whites.
+He conveniently ignored the fact that the average for White American men fell within the range, which was designated as "moron", a designation indicating lower-than-average intelligence.
+Instead, Yerkes used this finding as support for his premise that, as a race, Black people were significantly less intelligent than White people.

 As leaders of the eugenics movement who provided the method for discerning who was “feebleminded” and who was not, Terman, Goddard and Yerkes ultimately helped shape the direction of the movement’s decisions and actions.
 Believing in the heritability of intelligence, they strongly advocated utilizing eugenics to improve the human gene pool.
 They further hoped to eliminate passing on the incurable handicap of feeblemindedness.

-This action did not take into account the fact than a large majority of those identified as feeble minded were simply poor, uneducated minorities or immigrants.
-Terman’s IQ Test and those developed later were highly dependent on education and heavily biased toward American Middle Class White culture.
+This action did not take into account the fact that a large majority of those identified as feeble-minded were simply poor, uneducated minorities or immigrants.
+Terman’s IQ test and those developed later were highly dependent on education and heavily biased toward American middle-class White culture.
 Those who scored in the feebleminded range were often the subjects of racial and educational discrimination.

-The view that white, middle class, native-born Americans were more intelligent than others in the country and prejudice this view engendered, led to many discriminatory policies in the U.S. Immigration restrictions were enacted for those from southern and eastern Europe and a ban was placed on Chinese immigration with those already in the U.S. not being allowed to become naturalized for ten years.
-Other Asians were also prevented from become citizens of the U.S., a practice which resulted in previously naturalized Asian Indians being stripped of their citizenship and their land being confiscated.
+The view that White, middle-class, native-born Americans were more intelligent than others in the country and the prejudice this view engendered led to many discriminatory policies in the US.
+Immigration restrictions were enacted for those from Southern and Eastern Europe, and a ban was placed on Chinese immigration, with those already in the US not being allowed to become naturalized for ten years.
+Other Asians were also prevented from becoming citizens of the US, a practice which resulted in previously naturalized Asian Indians being stripped of their citizenship and their land being confiscated.
 Blacks, Asian Americans and Mexican Americans seen as inferior were subject to discriminatory practices regarding home ownership, foreclosures, employment and education.
 Members of these groups were also the victims of exploitation, fraud and deception as a "them vs. us" mentality was propagated through views of the genetic superiority of the ruling classes.

-The belief in the genetically determined superiority of white Americans also contributed to the beginning of the white supremacy movement in the U.S. This ideology also was used to justify the interment of thousands of Japanese Americans d World War II.
+The belief in the genetically determined superiority of White Americans also contributed to the beginning of the White supremacy movement in the U.S. This ideology also was used to justify the internment of thousands of Japanese Americans during World War II.
 It wasn’t until the horrors of Nazism were discovered after World War II that the push towards a future that emphasized the use of eugenics to perfect the human race was largely, but not entirely, abandoned.

 Binet, A. (1916).
 New methods for the diagnosis of the intellectual level of subnormals.
 In E. S. Kite (Trans.), The development of intelligence in children.
 Vineland, NJ: Publications of the Training School at Vineland.
 (Originally published 1905 in L'Année Psychologique, 12, 191-244.)